 It can be complicated enough to shop for a quality violin, but it can be even harder to find one for your child.
 Children often have different needs and skill levels compared to adult players, so their unique circumstances must be taken into consideration.

 We have researched the instruments themselves, sought expert opinion and scanned buyer reviews to narrow down the most suitable choices.

 Our Top 3 Picks

 This information is used to help you pick a quality model based on real applications and consumer satisfaction.
-A good kid violin will encourage your child to keep enhancing their skill even after they move on from their initial instrument.
+A good violin for a child will encourage your son or daughter to keep enhancing his or her skill even if they should move on and play other instruments.

 Violins For Kids That We Recommend

 The SV-175 is a violin meant to meet the needs of both beginning and developing students.
 It is the top selling student model from the brand for over 30 years.
 It is crafted from the best quality tone woods possible in order to provide the finest quality of sound.

 It is made with an ebony fingerboard and ebony fittings to provide stable and smooth playing in addition to a hand-carved solid maple and spruce body.
 It features traditionally shaped fittings to allow proper intonation to make playing easier for the beginner.